minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 The next step in your project is creating a design document.
 There, you'll describe how your project will be created according to the rules of the application framework that you're using.

 Meanwhile, keep an eye on the **GitHub Issues** for your project.
 This is where you will get feedback on whether your project is accepted as it is described, or you need to make some changes.

-[^1]: *"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
-For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word. [...]
-In effect, problem definition is the creation by the designer of an explanation of why the user experiences a gap.
-This diagnosis can be thought of as an identification of user needs that are not being met in the current state and/or the recognition of criteria for a high-quality solution."*---Karl Ulrich, Design (2011).